Sujeet2898/Learning-Java/README.md

 10. Kth Smallest and Largest Element of Array

 Part 5: Strings
+1. Important Java Methods
+2. Given a string check whether it is Palindrome or not
+3. Given a string, find the character which occurred maximum in the string
-1. Count Words
+4. Count Words
-2. All substrings
+5. All substrings
-3. Reverse String Word Wise
+6. Reverse String Word Wise
-4. Remove character
+7. Remove character
-5. Reverse Each Word
+8. Reverse Each Word

 Part 6: Object Oriented Programming in Java
 1. Area of a Rectangle